bizres/businessresponsibility/README.md

 # businessresponsibility: frontend / backend / workflow

+✨ For the project's background information and the thorough documentation, please visit our [GitHub organization page](https://github.com/bizres).

 ## Project summary

 The [businessresponsibility.ch](https://en.businessresponsibility.ch/) is a project to strengthen transparency and democratic control over the human rights performance of Swiss companies.